 - Extend test scenarios to larger data sets

-- Perform manual testing and run automated tests for new Features and stories
+- Perform manual testing and run automated tests for new features and Stories

-- Prioritize time-consuming tests, refactor and run reduced test suites where applicable
+- Prioritize time-consuming tests, refactor, and run reduced test suites where applicable

-Balancing System Integration and Testing Effort
+Balancing Solution Integration and Testing Effort